bd-j/prospector/doc/prospector-beta_priors.rst

 The SFH is described non-parametrically as in Prospector-alpha; the number of age bins is set by ``"nbins_sfh"``.

-In contast to the null expectation assumed in Prospector-alpha, the expectation value in each age bin is matched to the cosmic star formation rate densities in `behroozi19 <https://ui.adsabs.harvard.edu/abs/2019MNRAS.488.3143B/abstract>`_, while the distribution about the mean remains to be the Student’s-t distribution.
+In contrast to the null expectation assumed in Prospector-alpha, the expectation value in each age bin is matched to the cosmic star formation rate densities in `behroozi19 <https://ui.adsabs.harvard.edu/abs/2019MNRAS.488.3143B/abstract>`_, while the distribution about the mean remains to be the Student’s-t distribution.
 The sigma of the Student’s-t distribution is set by ``"logsfr_ratio_tscale"``, and the range is clipped to be within ``"logsfr_ratio_mini"`` and ``"logsfr_ratio_maxi"``.

 A simple mass dependence on SFH is further introduced by shifting the start of the age bins as a function of mass.
 This SFH prior effectively encodes an expectation that high-mass galaxies form earlier, and low-mass galaxies form later, than naive expectations from the cosmic SFRD.